In this post we’ll look at the supplements Rhonda takes currently.

 ^ Rhonda recently interviewed Omega-3 expert Dr Bill Harris (link)

-The company that make this test, OmegaQuant, offer it as an at home “dried blood spot” test.
-Fortunately it doesn’t require much blood, just single drop onto a piece of card, which you then post back.
-OmegaQuant was founded by Bill Harris who Rhonda interviewed recently.
+The company that makes this test, OmegaQuant, offers it as an at-home “dried blood spot” test.
+Fortunately, it doesn’t require much blood, just a single drop onto a piece of card, which you then post back.
+OmegaQuant was founded by Bill Harris whom Rhonda interviewed recently.
 The test comes in 3 versions:

 - Omega-3 Index Basic Test ($49) – which provides the omega-3 index score only